Dylan-B-D/pug-balance-bot/README.md

 # pug-balance-bot

 # Available commands
+1. !clear  -  Restricted command to clear the bot's messages from the last 10 mins.
-1. !debug   -  Admin-only command for debugging ID matching results for previous game.
+2. !debug  -  Admin-only command for debugging ID matching results for previous game.
+3. !gamelengths  -  Shows a graph of game lengths over time.
+4. !gamehistory  -  Shows the last few maps played (Max 10).
+Usage: !gamehistory [optional_history_count].
+5. !help - Shows a list of commands and how to use them.
-2. !info  -  Shows map weighting for generated games, and voting thresholds.
+6. !info  -  Shows map weighting for generated games, and voting thresholds.
-3. !kill  -  Elevated-admin command to shutdown docker containers.
-Usage: !kill [container]
+7. !kill  -  Elevated-admin command to shutdown docker containers.
+Usage: !kill [container].
-4. !listadmins  -  Lists all the admins.
+8. !listadmins  -  Lists all the admins.
-5. !match -  Restricted command for simulating a game starting.
+9. !match - Restricted command for simulating a game starting.
+10. !ranks  -  Restricted command to show player ranks.
-6. !servers  -  Shows server list for 'PUG Login'.
+11. !servers  -  Shows server list for 'PUG Login'.
-7. !serverstats  -  Gets some simple stats for the PUG queues.
+12. !serverstats  -  Gets some simple stats for the PUG queues.
-8. !setmap - Admin only command for setting the PUG/2v2 map.
+13. !setmap - Admin only command for setting the PUG/2v2 map.
 Returns list of map IDs if no parameter given.
-Usage: !setmap [map_id]
+Usage: !setmap [map_id].
+14. !setname  -  Sets the player's username which is used to display stats/balanced teams etc. Usage: !setname [@User][new_username].
+15. !showstats - Shows some basic stats for a given player.
+Usage: !showstats [@User].
+16. !startgame  -  Restricted debug command to simulate when teams have been picked.
-9. !status - Shows server status for PUGs with no param, or shows status for Mixers with a param of '2'.
-Usage: !status [optional_server_index]
+17. !status - Shows server status for PUGs with no param, or shows status for Mixers with a param of '2'.
+Usage: !status [optional_server_index].

 ## Requirements